needle-mirror/com.unity.entities/Documentation~/entity_iteration_job.md

 Note: the above system is based on the HelloCube IJobForEach sample in the [ECS Samples repository](https://github.com/Unity-Technologies/EntityComponentSystemSamples).

+`IJobForEach` processes all entities stored in the same chunk as a batch.
+When the set of entities spans more than one chunk, the job process each batch of entities in parallel.
+Iterating over a set of entities by chunk is generally the most efficient method since it prevents multiple threads from attempting to access the same block of memory.
+However, if you have a very expensive process to run on a small number of entities, `IJobForEach` may not provide optimal performance because it cannot run the process on each entity in parallel.
+In such cases, you can use [IJobParallelFor](https://docs.unity3d.com/ScriptReference/Unity.Jobs.IJobParallelFor.html), which gives you control over batch size and work stealing.
+See [Manual Iteration](manual_iteration.md) for an example.

 ## Defining the IJobForEach signature